Pre-deploy security checklist: The absolute launch readiness guide for vibe-coded AI apps.

 Check RLS, storage, and data exposure

-auth.uid() - confirm private buckets are not public
+auth.uid() - Confirm private storage buckets are not set to public

 JWT payloads are useful, but they are not a permission model by themselves.